makerdao/pymaker/README.md

 ### Individual keeper accounts

-Due to gas management techniques which will be implemented in the framework in the near future, it is recommended to run each keeper on his own Ethereum account.
-Techniques mentioned may involve resending transactions which got stuck with higher gas prices etc.
+Due to the way keepers send Ethereum transactions, which is in fact related to the way dynamic gas management works, **it is essential to run each keeper on his own Ethereum account**.
+Otherwise the keepers will compete for the same nonces, which will effectively stop them from working.

 ## Reference keepers